5 White Glove Packing Tips for Your Pantry

 The first step to follow when packing up your pantry is to go through a decluttering process.
 Weed out the items that don’t need to come with you, including any nearly-empty products or half-full boxes.
 Try to use up these items before Moving Day arrives to maximize your purchases, but then throw away anything that’s used and easily replaceable.

 Once you’ve fully sorted your items, then you can correctly prepare the remainder of your pantry with these white glove packing tips.

 Unopened containers are the easiest ones to pack.
 You can put those into your boxes right away.
 Anything in glass bottles will need bubble wrap or another form of cushioning to prevent damage.

 You must ensure that any lids or caps are screwed into place tightly.
 If you have open packages with expensive spices, then tape them shut to prevent loss.
 Each container must have individualized wrapping.

 2. Use masking tape to seal off lids.

-If you have spice dispensers going to your new home, such as salt and pepper shakers, then use masking tape to cover the product’s sliding top.
-Then you must wrap the dispenser in a protective product to ensure its safe arrival.
+If you have spice dispensers going to your new homes, such as salt and pepper shakers, use masking tape to cover the product’s sliding top.
+Then you must wrap the dispenser in a protective effect to ensure its safe arrival.